 Figure 2.
 Entropy distribution of clean and malicious inputs

+We chose 100 as the number of replicas.
+Since the perturbation with 100 images could achieve nearly the same result generated by 1000 perturbed images, which was good enough.
+Also, perturbation with 100 images had a much smaller computation overhead.

 From the entropy distributions, we found given a BadNet, the backdoor tended to be triggered when the model predicted perturbed malicious input.
 The BadNet behaved just like what attackers expected, which generated concentrated results that had lower entropy, as we could see in the orange part.
 While perturbed samples of clean inputs would not trigger the backdoor and their prediction results followed a normal distribution, and the entropy values were higher than that of malicious inputs.

-We chose 100 as the number of replicas.
-Since the perturbation with 100 images could achieve nearly the same result generated by 1000 perturbed images, which was good enough.
-Also, perturbation with 100 images had a much smaller computation overhead.

 According to the above analysis, the next step is to decide the threshold of entropy value to separate the malicious inputs and clean inputs.
 Since the entropy values of the two parts have a little bit of overlap and we don’t have the malicious inputs when we process the BadNet2, we cannot use the lowest value of entropy of clean inputs as the threshold.
 Instead, we can determine FRR at first, then calculate the percentile of the normal distribution based on the results of clean inputs.
 In fact, we used the percentile as the boundary to detect backdoored inputs.
 For the BadNet1, we tried different values of FRR to improve this trade-off between FRR and FAR.
-The results are represented as the following figure and table:
+The results are represented as the following figure.
+Due to the space limitation of this report, table about FRR, FAR and threshold are provided in the GitHub repository.

 Figure 3.
 Value of FRR and FAR

-Table 1.
-Selection of threshold